-- 1) If the Work First Lead Monitor upholds the monitoring findings, the county will determine the amount of the county responsible overpayment (CROP), if any, with the assistance of the WFPM geographically assigned to the county, if needed, within 30 days of the date of the appeal decision letter.
-For each CROP, the county must include the NC FAST claim number, case referral number, overpayment period, amount of overpayment, entry and closure dates of the claim .
-The county works in conjunction with its WFPM to provide a Performance Improvement Plan that addresses each error element and action taken to prevent reoccurrence.
-The county then submits the Performance Improvement Plan to the to the WFPM who conducted the monitoring, and the WFPM assigned to that county on an on-going basis within 30 calendar days of the county's appeal results letter.
-If the appeal decision is in favor of the county, no follow-up will be necessary by the county. - 2) The WFPM who conducted the monitoring files the county's Performance Improvement Plan and all other monitoring documents in the county's Work First Monitoring file.
-The WFPM who conducted the monitoring maintains monitoring documentation in county files for audit purposes.
-Soft copies of the monitoring appointment letters, case selection worksheet, results letters, completion letters, and appeal response letters are filed on the S drive under the file Work First Monitoring, then by SFY and finally by county name.
+- 1) If the Assistant Section Chief upholds the monitoring findings, the county will determine the amount of the county responsible overpayment (CROP), if any, with the assistance of the WF CQIS geographically assigned to the county, if needed, within 30 days of the date of the appeal decision letter.
+For each CROP, the county must include the NC FAST claim number, case referral number, overpayment period, amount of overpayment, entry and closure dates of the claim.
+The county works in conjunction with its WF CQIS to provide a Performance Improvement Plan that addresses each error element and action taken to prevent reoccurrence.
+The county then submits the Performance Improvement Plan to the to the WF CQIS who conducted the monitoring.
+If the appeal decision is in favor of the county, no follow-up will be necessary by the county. - 2) The WF CQIS who conducted the monitoring files the county's Performance Improvement Plan and all other monitoring documents in the county's Work First Monitoring file.
+The WF CQIS who conducted the monitoring maintains soft copies of the monitoring appointment letters, case selection worksheet, results letters, completion letters, and appeal response letters are filed on the S drive under the file Work First Monitoring, then by SFY and finally by county name.